sultaniman/cameo/README.md

 🦄 Your very own GPG 🔐 encrypted contact form

+## Why?

+If you are an investigative journalist or cyber security professional and often need to have secure contact form then this project aims to fill this gap with easy-to-use and deploy approach, also it might be ideal for people who want to avoid sharing personal emails and only share a website with contact form.
+Contact form uses GPG and encrypts messages before sending them, just generate your key and put it's location in configuration file.

 ## ⚙️ Configuration

 1. Generate key using `$ gpg --generate-key` without password,